-The entity violated open records law by failing to respond to a records request within a reasonable time-taking over a month to provide exempt records.
+The entity violated open records law by failing to respond to a records request within a reasonable time-taking over a month to provide requested meeting of twenty-one days was reasonable to call a special meeting because board had not delegated authority to the executive director to exempt records.

 N.D.A.G.
-2023-O-06 November 20, 2023, to North Dakota Board of Chiropractic Examiners
+2023-O-06 November 20, 2023, to North Dakota Board of Chiropractic Examiners Delay month to provide meeting minutes.